cph-cachet/flutter-plugins/README.md

-# CACHET Flutter plugins
+# CARP Flutter plugins

-This repo contains the source code for Flutter first-party plugins developed by developers at the [Copenhagen Center for Health Technology (CACHET)](http://www.cachet.dk/) at The Technical University of Denmark.
+This repo contains the source code for Flutter first-party plugins developed by developers at the [Copenhagen Research Platform (CARP)](http://www.carp.dk/) at The Technical University of Denmark.
 Check the `packages` directory for all plugins.

 Flutter plugins enable access to platform-specific APIs using a platform channel.
-For more information about plugins, and how to use them, see [https://flutter.io/platform-plugins/](https://flutter.io/platform-plugins/).
+For more information about plugins and how to use them, see [https://flutter.io/platform-plugins/](https://flutter.io/platform-plugins/).

 ## Plugins